revinate/unification/styleguide-markdown.md

 - `.btn` can be applied to button and anchor elements
 - 4 buttons sizes `.btn-xs .btn-sm .btn-lg` medium is the default size
-- Button colors are `.btn-default .btn-primary .btn-secondary .btn-success .btn-danger .btn-info .btn-warning`
+- Button colors are `.btn-default .btn-primary .btn-secondary .btn-success .btn-danger .btn-info .btn-warning .btn-delete`

     @example